Spafbi/icarus-profile-editor/README.md

 # Short Verion -or- I don't want to read more stuff
 To set credits and exotics to 9999, and talent refund points to 30, download and run [icarus-credits-modifier.exe](https://github.com/spafbi/icarus-credits-modifier/releases/latest/download/icarus-credits-modifier.exe)

-NOTE: To help prevent potential complications, Icarus should be running and at the title screen when this utilty is used.
+NOTE: To help prevent potential complications, Icarus is required to be running and should be at the title screen when this utilty is used.

 -Enjoy!
 # Download types